IHE/ITI.MHD/input/pagecontent/testplan.md

 The overall success of MHD testing is limited by the infrastructure that MHD is connected to.
 For example, where the Document Responder and Document Recipient are grouped with XDS or MHDS infrastructure, then the Document Consumer and Document Source can be more fully tested.

-## Test Plan
+## High-level Test Scope

-The following is the overall test plan for MHD alone:
+ITI-65 Provide Document Bundle
 * Document Source publishes all known document and folder combinations
-* Document Recipient receives and responds as appropriate
+* Document Recipient receives and responds as appropriate IIT-66 Find Document Lists, ITI-67 Find Document References, ITI-68 Retrieve Documebnt
-* Document Consumer requests all forms of query for Folder, query for DocumentReference, and retrieve document
+* Document Consumer requests all forms of query for List (Submission Set & Folder), query for DocumentReference, and retrieve document
 * Document Responder responds to query and retrieve as appropriate

 ### Document Source and Document Recipient